Izzat (honour): Violations, enmity, and revenge

-In South Asian politics
+In Indian politics

-Izzat has played a significant role in the political dynamics of India and continues to do so to the current day.
-Various state rulers in the pre-1947 princely states of British-ruled India resisted British involvement in their kingdoms, despite nominally acknowledging British sovereignty, because such "intervention constituted an attack on their izzat."

 In post-independence India, the "politics of izzat" has been cited as a key reason for the rise of elected politicians from hitherto-backward communities, who have done little to economically benefit their communities but have created greater izzat for them by creating powerful political blocs.
 Politicians in power often frame populist policies in terms of izzat, such as with the 2009 Izzat Scheme launched by Indian Railways Minister, Mamata Banerjee, which provides a subsidy for poorer citizens to travel by train.

 Military culture

 The armed forces of India incorporate the concept of izzat as a powerful motivator.
-Several units of the military use the term in their mottos, such as the Indian Regiment of Artillery's "Sarvatra Izzat O Iqbal" (Everywhere with Honor and Glory).
+Several units of the military use the term in their mottos, such as the Indian Regiment of Artillery's "Sarvatra Izzat O Iqbal" (Everywhere with Honour and Glory).

+Internationally

+Among the South Asian diaspora, the concept has taken on new expressions, having adapted to new environments.
+Research on the Pakistani community in Newcastle upon Tyne found izzat remained an important form of social prestige.
+In Canada, research among immigrant Punjabi women has described it influencing as behaviour in both family and public life.
+In Britain, research has similarly examined how izzat can shape the experiences of British Asian girls with the justice system.
+Studies of women from South Asian backgrounds in the United Kingdom have identified notions of honor and shame as factors in expectations surrounding marriage, including some experiences of forced marriage.
+Some scholars have cautioned against viewing izzat as solely relating to violence or oppression.